byteclubfr/npm-scripts-tree/README.md

 }
 ```

-Output in the terminal (without colors)
+Output in the terminal (without colors):

 ```
 10 scripts